Textualize/textual/docs/index.md

     ---

-    Low system requirements.
     Run Textual on a single board computer if you want to.